byterubpay/byterub-site/_posts/2018-08-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-08-20.md

 **\<suraeNoether>** where we invite graduate students from across the country to apply. the core team and MRL go through applications and short list us down to 3-5 candidates. then each of those candidates starts their own FFS
 **\<suraeNoether>** and either the FFS sends funding directly to the students, or sends it directly to their university, leaving all the liability on the student and/or the school
 **\<stout>** doesn't sound like a solution for the conference problem, but I like the step nonetheless
-**\<suraeNoether>** this way, grad students who were in the same position sarang and i were in when we first srtarted at MRL can apply, get some funding, and become monero fanatics who will volunteer their time and blood forever. :P
+**\<suraeNoether>** this way, grad students who were in the same position sarang and i were in when we first srtarted at MRL can apply, get some funding, and become byterub fanatics who will volunteer their time and blood forever. :P
 **\<suraeNoether>** no, not a solution to the conference problem
 **\<sarang>** For the conference, outside groups have come forward and expressed interest in managing/funding
 **\<suraeNoether>** yeah, i think fluffypony is attempting some solutions to that in a roundabout way